PostgresApp/PostgresApp/docs/index.md

 			On iOS, you'll need to build libpq yourself.
 		</p>
 		<p>
-			On macOS you can use the system provided libpq (does not support SSL) or use libpq provided by Postgres.app by adding the following build settings:
+			On macOS you can use the system-provided libpq (which does not support connecting over SSL) or use the libpq provided by Postgres.app by adding the following build settings:
 		</p>
 		<table>